ADAM RODRIGUEZ-ROUTT (CO-OWNER/CO-PRODUCER)

 PAUL LANNER (CO-OWNER/CO-PRODUCER)

-Paul Lanner, co-producer and creative director or World Bear Weekend, is current Vice President of Kentucky Bourbon Bears and was Kentucky Bourbon Bear 2017 and Kentucky bourbon bear of the year honoree in 2018.
-Paul also runs Haunters Against Hate, which is a coalition of haunted house attractions and Haunters who stand up against hatred to the LGBTQ community.
-Through sales of T-shirts, calendars and the first-ever coffee table book about scare actors, “The Book of Haunters,” he has donated over $20,000 to LGBTQ organizations across the U.S. Paul has worked in the entertainment industry for 30 years, and has been working with Warner Bros. for the past 17 years.
+Paul Lanner, co-producer for World Bear Weekend, is current Vice President of Kentucky Bourbon Bears and was Kentucky Bourbon Bear 2017 and Kentucky bourbon bear of the year honoree in 2018.
+Paul also runs Haunters Against Hate, which is a non-profit coalition of haunted house attractions and Haunters who stand up against hatred to the LGBTQ community.
+Through sales of T-shirts, calendars and the first-ever coffee table book about scare actors, “The Book of Haunters,” he has donated over $20,000 to LGBTQ organizations across the U.S. Paul has worked in the entertainment industry for 30 years, and has been working with Warner Bros. for the past 19 years.